pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

     Backup snapshots are incremental, but the deletion process is designed so that you only need to retain the most recent snapshot.
   * iSCSI is block protocol, whereas NFS is a file protocol
-  * EBS supports encryption of data at rest and encryption of data in transit between the instance and the EBS volume.
+  * EBS supports encryption of data at rest(symmetric key) and encryption of data in transit between the instance and the EBS volume. `EBS encryption by default` can be set for a region but will not affect existing ones.
+New ones will need to be encrypted.
   * You can hibernate the instance to keep what's in memory and in the EBS, but if you stop or terminate the instance then you lose everything in memory and in the EBS storage.
 Hibernation mode cannot be changed(enabled/disabled) after launch
   * EBS is replicated automatically within a region, but can only used within a single availability zone
+  * EBS still works normally when snapshot is taken as the job runs async

 *EFS*